 The earlier we get to the highlands, the more active the tortoises will be.
-Any time past mid-afternoon, reduces the chances of seeing tortoises freely roving or active.
+Any time past mid-afternoon reduces the chances of seeing tortoises freely roving or active.
 Here’s why seeing reptiles too late in the day, results in observing quite inactive individuals.
 In reptiles, all their activity and metabolism is regulated by the current external (outdoor) temperature.
 Bizarre!

-The Galapagos Islands are located about 1,000 Km off the coast of western South America in the Pacific Ocean, while another far out archipelago off the coast of eastern Africa (parallel to Tanzania and Kenya) and northeast of Madagascar is home to many islands and atolls.
+The Galapagos Islands are located about 1,000 km off the coast of western South America in the Pacific Ocean, while another far-out archipelago off the coast of eastern Africa (parallel to Tanzania and Kenya) and northeast of Madagascar is home to many islands and atolls.
 This is the Seychelles Archipelago.
 It was colonized much earlier than the Galapagos, and over the years it received direct human impact with the introduction of many species and the extinction of many native and endemic species.
-Many islands in the Seychelles had giant tortoises in the past, but now only one remote atoll holds a natural population of tortoises: Aldabra Island.
+Many islands in Seychelles had giant tortoises in the past, but now only one remote atoll holds a natural population of tortoises: Aldabra Island.

 Exploring the Galapagos Islands provides you with several options to see giant tortoises in the wild and also under semi-natural conditions.
-The big difference is that, opposite from the Seychelles, in Galapagos you can still see giant tortoises in various islands of the archipelago, and also see the efforts for the protection of these equatorial chelonians.
+The big difference is that, opposite from Seychelles, in Galapagos, you can still see giant tortoises in various islands of the archipelago, and also see the efforts for the protection of these equatorial chelonians.

 Blog Reviewed by: Francisco Dousdebés